 Trump finally reacts to alarming red blotches on his hands

-Former president claims to be unaware of red blotches, saying images of his hand may be AI
+Former president claims to be unaware of red blotches, saying images of his hand could be AI

 Related video: Seth Meyers mocks Donald Trump over pursuit of mega-donors